NtkSharp/Image_Editor/README.md

 # Image_Editor
-A script that attaches an image to a Sprite and uses convolution to edit the image.
+A script for Unity that attaches an png image to a Sprite and uses convolution to edit the image.

 Check how to use in the Issues.